Khwaja Wasiuddin: Colonel-Commandant of the East Bengal Regiment

-As the oldest serving officer commissioned from the East Bengal Regiment, he was named as the Colonel-Commandant of the Regiment.
+As the oldest serving officer commissioned from the East Bengal Regiment, he was named as the colonel-commandant of the regiment.
 He also successfully advocated for the raising of new purely Bengali EBR battalions, which were the 8, 9 and 10 East Bengal battalions.

 He stood out from other officers by giving speeches in Bangla.

 Bangladesh

-After Operation Searchlight, Wasiuddin wrote a strongly-worded letter to President Yahya Khan criticizing his actions.
-He also urged Yahya to release Sheikh Mujib and aim for a political solution.
+After Operation Searchlight, Wasiuddin wrote a strongly worded letter to President Yahya Khan criticizing his actions.
+He also urged Yahya to release Sheikh Mujibur Rahman and aim for a political solution.

-During the Bangladesh Liberation War, he was posted as the Master General of Ordnance (MGO) in General Headquarters in Rawalpindi, West Pakistan.
-According to Lt.
-General Niazi, Wasiuddin verbally abused Niazi's Chief of Staff, Brigadier Baqir Siddiqui, when he requested for ordinance stores.
-Wasiuddin flatly refused to help supply the Pakistani Eastern Command and intentionally created a severe shortage of basic military equipment.

 In October 1973, he was repatriated to Bangladesh from Pakistan.
 General Osmani and a number of officers came out to receive him at the Tejgaon Airport.
-Despite Sheikh Mujib planning on placing Wasiuddin as the army chief, freedom fighters within the army opposed it, as they wanted a freedom fighter to lead the army.
-According to Bangladeshi academic, Rehman Sobhan, the three Mukti Bahini Brigade Commanders, Colonel K M Shafiullah, Colonel Khaled Mosharraf and Colonel Ziaur Rahman opposed his appointment because they wanted to become Army Chief themselves.
+Despite Sheikh Mujibur Rahman planning on placing Wasiuddin as the army chief, freedom fighters within the army opposed it, as they wanted a freedom fighter to lead the army.
+According to Bangladeshi academic Rehman Sobhan, the three Mukti Bahini brigade commanders, Colonel K. M. Shafiullah, Colonel Khaled Mosharraf, and Colonel Ziaur Rahman, opposed his appointment because they wanted to become army chief themselves.
 He was offered a diplomatic posting instead.

 Diplomatic career

-After returning to Bangladesh he would serve as the ambassador of Bangladesh to Kuwait and France.
-He retired from Bangladesh Army in 1977 and was made the permanent representative of Bangladesh to the United Nations, position he held until 1986.
-As the representative he supported Indonesia's annexation of East Timor in the United Nation.
+After returning to Bangladesh, he would serve as the ambassador of Bangladesh to Kuwait and France.
+He retired from the Bangladesh Army in 1977 and was made the permanent representative of Bangladesh to the United Nations, a position he held until 1986.
+As the representative, he supported Indonesia's annexation of East Timor in the United Nations.